 |HDL||More than 1mmol per litre in men and 1.2mmol per litre in women|

 What to do if the Cardiochek machine gives you the following readings:

-You must give each person a copy of their results and we suggest it is done using the results leaflets that are available from Public Health Devon.
+You must give each person a copy of their results.
+Order results leaflets from firstname.lastname@example.org with the number you need.
 You only need to record scores for Alcohol audit-C, Pulse, blood pressure, BMI, cholesterol and overall risk of heart attack or stroke in next 10 years.
 There is no score to record in smoking, Physical activity or diet.
-We will remove the scoring boxes in future print runs to avoid any confusion.

 Following a discussion with the patient regarding their results if they wish to access support to make a lifestyle behaviour change you should give them the OneSmallStep card. www.onesmallstep.org.uk E: email@example.com Tel (Freephone) 0800 298 2654 Tel (Local Rate) 01392 908139 A discussion about an individual’s lifestyle and an assessment of their motivation to change is an essential part of the Healthcheck.